 If you are HIV positive and seeking case management services, there are a number of ways in which you can enter into our Services Program.
 Our case managers and Services Program Director work closely with the Comprehensive Care Clinics (Burlington, Rutland, and St. Johnsbury), Dartmouth Hitchcock Medical Center, and individual doctors and providers throughout the state.
 These medical providers know about Vermont CARES and should be able to connect you with us.

-- Call our number and leave a confidential message for our Services Program Director, Jean Sienkewicz.
-She can discuss with you what case management offers, how to schedule an intake, and learn more about what your case management needs and goals might be.
+- Call our number and leave a confidential message for our executive director, Peter Jacobsen, at (802)863-2437, ext.
+1. He can share with you what case management offers, how to schedule an intake, and learn more about what your case management needs and goals might be.

 Request a referral